Guide to Trekking Mount Kilimanjaro in Tanzania

 When to Climb Mountain Kilimanjaro?

 Mountain Kilimanjaro lies in the tropical region of Africa where the equator crosses.
-This area receives two spells of dry and wet season apiece.
+This area receives two spells of dry and wet seasons apiece.
 Most adventurous outdoor activities are best suitable in dry weather.
 Therefore, the ideal time to climb Kilimanjaro is in the months of January- mid-March, June-October and December.
 During this time, the trails leading to the peaks are dry, the skies are bright to easily see and also the climate is favourable with enough oxygen in circulation.
 The aforementioned months are the peak times for hiking and large crowds are seen in the Mountains.

 Though it seems challenging to hike during the rainy seasons, Mountain Kilimanjaro is open throughout the year.
 Successful climbing happens during the wet spell.